johnly17/johnly17/README.md

 <h1>🏋  John Ly</h1>

 **`Software Engineer`**

+I'm an adaptable and motivated software engineer with a passion for building innovative web applications.
+I have a backgrounds in biology and chemistry which contribute to my strong analytical thinking abilities, and excelling in problem-solving areas.
+I'm seeking to leverage my programming and debugging skills to improve application scalability and usability.
+I'm eager to collaborate with others and contribute my skills while working effectively within a dynamic team.

+---
 <!--
 **johnly17/johnly17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.